Equispaced Fourier representations for efficient Gaussian process regression from a billion data points: Introduction

-The main obstacle to the use of GP regression as a practical applied tool is the solution of the linear systems \eqref{362} and \eqref{bgz}.
-Dense direct solution (by, e.g., Cholesky factorization or direct computation of $(K+\sigma^2 I)^{-1}$) costs $O(N^3)$ operations, limiting $N$ to around $10^4$ on a single machine, prohibitive for even a moderately small modern data set.
-Thus a large literature has emerged on more efficient methods.
-While most of these tackle the above $N\times N$ linear systems (this is called the ``function space'' approach), others solve a different linear system for basis coefficients (``weight space'') \cite[\S2]{rasmus1} \cite[Ch.~18]{murphy23}.
+The main obstacle to the use of GP regression as a large-scale practical tool is the solution of linear systems such as \eqref{362}.
+Dense direct solution (e.g.\ by Cholesky factorization of $K+\sigma^2 I$) costs $O(N^3)$ operations, limiting $N$ to of order $10^4$ on a single machine, prohibitive for even a moderately small modern data set.
+Thus much literature has emerged on more scalable methods.
+While most of these tackle the above $N\times N$ linear system (this is called the ``function space'' approach), others solve a different linear system for basis coefficients (``weight space'') \cite[\S2]{rasmus1} \cite[Ch.~18]{murphy23}.